Francisco0178/HexConv/README.md

 ## Proposed Method

 The proposed method for this work involves indexing the data into hexagonal cells, preprocessing and properly adapting the data to the hexagonal pipeline through a series of matrix operations, data imputation, and the definition of a neural network combined with a specialized kernel for hexagonal convolution.
-The data are then trained as image sequences at a resolution determined by the number of hexagons.
+The resulting data sequences are formatted as image-like tensors, where each frame corresponds to the hexagonal lattice representation and its resolution is defined by the granularity of the hexagonal tessellation.

 ### Why Hexagons?